-Putting the PVC Pipe into the space at the front, pass the coaxial cable through the channel made in the grip.

-Align the second half of the grip, using the rectangular holes as a guide.
+Align the grip, using the screw holes and barrel as a guide.

 Note that depending on the quality of your 3D print, you may need to sand the inside of the bracket where the PVC pipe slides in.

-Using 6 cable ties, pass one through each hole and tighten as much as possible to ensure each half is as secure as possible.
-Use scissors to cut of any extra.

-Note that the 2 cable ties on the barrel (where the PVC Pipe should sit) should be parred over the top of the grip so it can secure the entire front).
+Insert and screw the two short screws into the handle section of the grip, then screw in the two longer screws on the pipe holding section of the handle.

+To finalise the rest of the antenna, slide the small plastic end caps onto each end of the tape measure.

 You should now have an antenna assembly that looks like the image below.